Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 A: In the USA, IRB (Internal Review Board, e.g. an Ethics Committee) approval is needed for screening and identifying potential clinical trial candidates without their consent.
 In the EU (and many other countries), no centralized rules are known, so far.
 Similar rules as in the USA may apply, locally.
 Which rules are valid must be clarified, in any case, by a hospital’s data privacy officer.
 Our advice is to get the patient’s consent upfront when first entering the hospital.
 With this in place, IRB approval would not be needed.

-Q: Is this not just another procedure for pseudonymization rather than anonymization?
+Q: Is this not just another procedure for pseudonymization rather than de-identification?

 A: This is very emphatically not the case.
-The data patient data we receive and process are anonymized; all identifiers are removed and no pseudonyms are used.
-The anonymization is under the control of the hospital; we do not have the ability to re-identify the record.
+The data patient data we receive and process are de-identified and unlinked from all identifiers; all identifiers are removed and no pseudonyms are used.
+The de-identification process is under the control of the hospital; we do not have the ability to re-identify the record.
 The fact that our technique allows authorized trial staff at hospitals to efficiently re-identify eligible patients is why our ANID technology is so powerful.